hyongju/mvpdp/README.md

 ./iqp_vs_milp : benchmark comparison of iqp against milp on solving svpdp with 8-50 customers within 3.5% optimality gap ./svpdp_manhattan : solve svpdp for real-world roadmap (openstreetmaps.org) and demands (www.nyc.gov)
 ```
+where refer to mvpdp as the multi-vehicle pickup and delivery problem, svpdp as the single-vehicle pickup and delivery problem, to iqp as the integer quadratic programming, to milp as the mixed integer linear programming

 ### Authors